yuvalmGS/gigaspaces-wiki-jekyll/xap97common/ops-read.markdown

  	IdsQuery<Employee> query = new IdsQuery<Employee>(Employee.class, ids);
  	AsyncFuture<Employee> result = space.asyncRead(query);

- 	try {
+    // This part of the code could be executed in a different Thread try {
  	    Employee e = result.get();
  	} catch (InterruptedException e) {